andrewclymer/BBQ/docs/source/recipe/Tandori Skewers.rst

 Ingredients
 ##########

-* Half a cup of plain yogurt
+* Half a cup of plain yogurt, strain overnight for best results
 * 1 tbsp of garamasla
 * 1/2 tbsp ground ginger
 * 1/2 tbsp of red chilli powder (this wil be hot )